avranil26/Personal-Website/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-11-01"
   date_end = ""
   description = """<p style='text-align: justify;'>In this project we analyse the transactional data of an Eyewear Brand that lists purchases made by 26M customers.
-One goal of this project is to best describe the variation in the different types of customer that an Eyewear Brand interacts withs.
-Doing so would equip the brand with insights into how to best structure there marketing campaigns.
+One goal of this project is to best describe the variation in the different types of customer that an Eyewear Brand interacts with.
+Doing so would equip the brand with insights into how to best structure their marketing campaigns.
 Also, they would like to introduce new product.
 To optimize campaign costs and customers’ comfort they can carefully select customers that would be contacted in the campaign. </p>"""

 [[item]]
   organization = "Globsyn Finishing School"